bhklab/med-imagetools/docs/usage/Dicom/interlacer.md

 # Interlacer Module

-The **Interlacer** module constructs and queries a hierarchical forest of DICOM series using metadata relationships.
-This enables efficient grouping, querying, and visualization of medical imaging data.
-This module is a replacement for the old `DataGraph` module in `med-imgtools 1.0`
+The **Interlacer** module builds and searches a tree-like structure made from DICOM series using metadata links.
+This makes it easier to group, explore, and work with medical imaging data.
+It replaces the old `DataGraph` module from `med-imagetools 1.0`.

 ---

 ## Overview

-The module defines a tree-based representation of DICOM series, using their metadata to build a hierarchy.
-This structure allows users to easily traverse relationships between series (e.g., CT → RTSTRUCT), enabling advanced queries and grouping.
+This module turns DICOM series into a set of trees (a forest), using metadata to connect related series.
+This helps users follow the relationships between series — for example, linking a CT scan to its RTSTRUCT and RTDOSE — and makes it easier to run queries or group series by type.

 ---

-## Classes
+## Main Classes

 ### `SeriesNode`

-Represents an individual DICOM series and its hierarchical relationships.
-Acts as a node in the forest structure.
+Represents one DICOM series and its connections to other related series.
+Each node holds:

+- Basic metadata like `SeriesInstanceUID` and `Modality`
+- Links to parent and child series

+---

 ### `Branch`

-Represents a single path through the hierarchy, preserving an ordered sequence of modalities.
-Useful for identifying complete imaging workflows (e.g., CT → RTSTRUCT → RTDOSE).
+Represents a single path through the tree, showing an ordered set of modalities.
+This is useful for queries.

+---

 ### `GroupBy` *(Enum)*

-Used to specify how DICOM series should be grouped.
-Options include:
+Used to pick how series should be grouped when building the forest.
+Options are:

-- `ReferencedSeriesUID`
+- `ReferencedSeriesUID` – Link series using metadata references
-- `StudyInstanceUID`
+- `StudyInstanceUID` – Group everything in the same study
-- `PatientID`
+- `PatientID` – Group all series from the same patient

+!!! note

-> **Note:** Currently, only `ReferencedSeriesUID` is supported.
+    Right now, only `ReferencedSeriesUID` is supported.

+---

 ### `Interlacer`

-The main class of the module.
-Responsible for:
-- Building the hierarchical forest
-- Processing modality-based queries (e.g., "CT,RTSTRUCT")
-- Visualizing the forest structure
+This is the main class.
+It handles:

+- **Building the forest** from a list of DICOM series
+- **Running queries** to find certain modality paths (like "CT,RTSTRUCT")
+- **Visualizing the forest** to see how series are connected

 ---